LudvigOlsen/xpectr/README.md

 Note: If you comment out the call to `gxs_function()`, it is easy to later regenerate the tests.
 By using a diff tool, you can check that only the intended changes have been made to the file.

-## Call for feedback

-While `xpectr` has already shown itself very useful in the scenarios I’ve used it in, its usefulness is likely to multiply with the amount of feedback by the community of package developers.

-If you have *any* thoughts on the current set of tests and supported objects, or ideas for improvements/additions, please open an issue or send me a mail at <r-pkgs@ludvigolsen.dk>

 ## Installation